mohticacid/alexa-demo-repo/README.md

-This is test repo made my mohit
+This is test repo made by mohit